ModellingWebLab/weblab-fc/README.txt

 == Footnotes ==

+* The reference data included in this project do not all exactly match those used in the paper.
-* With the exception of one case where subsequent investigation has revealed the results in the paper to be slightly incorrect, and 3 cases where changes to numerical parameters have resulted in differences slightly larger than 0.5%; for these model/protocol combinations the results for comparison have been altered.
+  For one model subsequent investigation has revealed the results in the paper to be slightly incorrect.
+Tightening of tolerances and refinement of sampling intervals have also improved the quality of the results for several models, especially under the ICaL protocol, beyond the default comparison tolerance of 0.5%.
+Another model shows extremely high sensitivity to code generation settings in the peak transmembrane potential, which in turn affects the APD90 calculation in the S1-S2 protocol.